 Don’t let snow conditions or your latitude stop your PV-ambitions

 You have to find the best compromise between seasonal variations and solar optimum angel to position your solar PV-Modules.
-In addition to this even a moderate snow fall stops the solar energy system completely.
-By using vertically mounted bifacial PV-panels in pre-assembled units Over Easy Solar turn’s your latitude into an advantage!
+In addition to this, even a moderate snow fall stops the solar energy system completely.
+By using vertically mounted bifacial PV-Modules in pre-assembled unit, Over Easy Solar turn’s your latitude into an advantage!